Masjid Jamek LRT station: Integrated Masjid Jamek station

 Phase 2 of efforts to integrate the two Masjid Jamek stations, which began in April 2010, then saw the physical linking up of the plaza with the concourse for Ampang- and then Sri Petaling-bound trains of the then Ampang Line (Platform 2); the reconfiguration of the entrances, turnstiles and ticketing office of this concourse; and the raising of the floor level of this concourse to be the same level as the plaza.
 The station was also upgraded to include lifts and ramps to make it accessible to the disabled.

 The final steps in the integration process involved the relocation of the turnstiles for the Kelana Jaya Line from Level B1 to the Ground Level Transit Plaza.
 This essentially converted the entire Level B1 of the Kelana Jaya Line station into a paid area (previously, it was partially paid and unpaid).
 At the same time, part of the Ground Level Plaza became a paid area with the new entrance into the Kelana Jaya Line (as well as the entrance for Ampang- and then Sri Petaling-bound trains of the Ampang Line) being relocated to this level.
 The underpass, which previously allowed passengers to access Jalan Benteng without needing to cross Jalan Tun Perak from the Kelana Jaya concourse Level B1 was converted into a paid area for passengers transferring between the Kelana Jaya Line and the Ampang Line Station Platform 1 (Sentul Timur-bound).
 As the underpass was now a restricted area, access to and from Jalan Benteng was sealed-off.
 The Kelana Jaya Line ticketing office on Level B1 was then closed and integrated with what was previously the Ampang Line ticketing office at the Ground Level Plaza.

 On 28 November 2011, the integration process was completed.
 For the first time, passengers from the Kelana Jaya Line could transfer onto the Ampang and Sri Petaling Lines and vice versa without needing to buy new tickets.

-Station layout

 Bus services

-Masjid Jamek station is adjacent to two bus hubs: Old Market Square bus hub, in front of the headquarters of HSBC Bank Malaysia, and the Kota Raya bus hub.
+Masjid Jamek station was adjacent to two bus hubs: Old Market Square bus hub, in front of the headquarters of HSBC Bank Malaysia, and the Kota Raya bus hub.
 Trunk bus routes radiate (and converge) here from adjacent suburbs and towns e.g. Sungai Buloh, Ampang, Segambut/Mont Kiara, Kuala Selangor, Kajang, Putrajaya, Subang Jaya and Jalan Klang Lama.

-Medan Pasar Bus Hub
+Lebuh Pudu Bus Hub

+The Lebuh Pudu bus hub located near the Maybank tower and Mydin Sinar Kota branches.